KDE/documentation-docs-kdenlive-org/importing_and_assets_management/projects_and_files/archiving.rst

       :width: 350px
       :alt: Kdenlive Missing Clips

-   If you have archived the project with the option :guilabel:`Archive only timeline clips`, **Kdenlive** ask what it should do with the not archived cips.
+   If you have archived the project with the option :guilabel:`Archive only timeline clips`, **Kdenlive** ask what it should do with the not archived clips.

 .. rst-class:: clear-both